ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Related Work

 \subsection{Model-based Analysis for Stateful AI Models}

 Over the past few decades, model-based analysis has emerged as a powerful technique for interpreting and verifying the behavior of stateful AI models, particularly RNNs.
-Early works~\cite{omlin1992,omlin1996,weiss2018,zhang2021,wei2022extracting} attempt to extract finite automata for RNN through the quantization of hidden states or heuristic algorithms.
+Early works~\cite{omlin1992,omlin1996,weiss2018,zhang2021,wei2022extracting} attempted to extract finite automata for RNNs through the quantization of hidden states or heuristic algorithms.
 Instead of creating an abstract model like automata that fully simulates the behavior of the target model, another thread of studies focuses on the specific properties of stateful software systems.
 For example, Deepstellar~\cite{du2019deepstellar} models RNNs as DTMCs with state and transition abstraction for adversarial input detection, and RNNRepair~\cite{xie2021rnnrepair} uses clustering and influence analysis to repair incorrect behaviors in RNNs with extracted abstract models.
-However, existing threads of work fail to scale up to LLM-scale models due to scalability limitations.
+However, existing lines of work fail to scale to LLMs due to their vast feature spaces.
 At the LLM-scale, LUNA~\cite{song2024luna} constructs abstract models like DTMC with semantics binding to detect abnormal and OOD inputs.
 By contrast, our work primarily focuses on the safety and security issues of LLMs, and effectively addresses the scalability issue with representation-guided abstraction.